edelabar/ericdelabar.com/_posts/outdated/2008-04-03-now-running-wordpress-25-from-svn.markdown

 ---
 layout: post
-title: Now running WordPress 2.5 from SVN by Eric DeLabar
+title: Now running WordPress 2.5 from SVN
 metadesc:
 class: post disclaimer
 changefreq: never
 priority: 0.4
-category: outdated
+categories: [outdated, OpenId, WordPress, site news]
 ---
-# Now running WordPress 2.5 from SVN

 Since I found out that [HappyCog](http://www.happycog.com/) [redid the admin for WordPress 2.5](http://www.jasonsantamaria.com/archive/2008/03/31/wordpress_admin_redesign.php) I've been interested to see what it looks like.
 This morning I decided it was time.
 I originally used the